IrvHenri/to-do-app/README.md

  - How to share state within an app via props
  - How to implement condtional rendering when an todo is completed
- - Filtering through an array with an id and returning a new array
  - How to return a new object within a function based component via the spread operator
  - How to implement multiple useEffect hooks to execute component functions after a rerender